Discover more from Line of Actual Control

 Eleven Starbucks locations in Los Angeles experienced more crime than the Starbucks location with the most crime among the six that closed.
-For two of the six closed locations, there was not even a single police report at a coffee shop within 100 meters of either location.
+For two of the six closed locations3, there was not even a single police report at a coffee shop within 100 meters of either location.
 Perhaps this is a data entry error but, even if so, it appears that there's a credible crime argument for closing only one or maybe two of the closed locations in Los Angeles.
 In other words, if crime was Starbucks' primary motivation for closing stores in LA, there were much better stores to close than the ones that did end up getting axed.

 The story is much the same for Portland.
-Portland tracks police calls to addresses rather than crimes, so the raw numbers for Portland are far higher than those seen in LA or Seattle’s more concise “crimes” datasets.
+Portland tracks police calls to addresses rather than crimes, so the raw numbers for Portland are far higher than those seen in LA or Seattle’s more concise “crimes” datasets4.
 Plus, I wasn’t able to filter the dataset down by the coffee shop metric from the LA dataset, so it's a bit noisier.

 The stores Starbucks closed in Portland sit pretty close to the middle of the distribution of police calls across the city’s Starbucks locations.